Understanding the Cloudera Observability metastore analytics UI elements

 • Hot tables (red) - are tables that were frequently accessed during the selected time-period.

 • Cold tables (blue) - are tables that were infrequently accessed during the selected time-period.
-This includes tables where no queries (zero) accessed their data during the selected time-period and are considered the coldest tables by definition.
+This includes tables where no queries (zero) accessed their data during the selected time-period and by definition are considered the coldest tables.

 About the data temperature charts

-• The Hot Table heat map chart is found on the Hive and Impala engine Summary pages and displays the tables that were frequently queried by their engine using the Hive Metastore metadata respectively.
+• Located on the Hive and Impala engine summary pages, the Data Temperature chart automatically displays the tables that were most frequently queried by their engine in the Hot Tables chart widget respectively.

-Clicking the table's name of interest in either the Hot or Cold table heat map chart or the List of Tables View in the HIVE METASTORE section, opens the table's Overview Details side drawer panel, which displays more information about the table.
+Clicking the table's name of interest in either the Hot Tables or Cold Tables chart widget or in the HMS Tables view in the HIVE METASTORE category of your environment's cluster, opens the table's Overview Details side drawer panel, which displays more information about the table.

 About the Overview Details side drawer panel

 The Overview Details side drawer panel describes more information about the table.
 Based on the table’s HMS metadata, such as the table's schema, database location, partitions, structure, and relationships, the information displayed may vary.
-It also describes the table's columns, such as the column names and their data types, and the table's metadata properties that include user-defined as well as predefined key-value pairs.
+It also describes the table's columns, such as the column names and their data types, and the table's metadata properties that include user-defined and predefined key-value pairs.

-It is accessed by clicking on the table's name of interest in either the Hot Table or Cold Table heat map chart or by selecting a table name in the List of Tables View in the HIVE METASTORE section.
+It is accessed by clicking on the table's name of interest in either the Hot or Cold Tables chart widget or from the HMS Tables view, which is found by selecting the Tables tab in the HIVE METASTORE category of your environment's cluster.

 • Details